Wu Jingyu

 Wu Jingyu (吴静钰 (吳靜鈺, Wú Jìngyù); born February 1, 1987) is a female Chinese Taekwondo practitioner who won gold medals at the 2008 and 2012 Summer Olympics in the –49 kg class.
 She also won several medals at world championships and Asian Games.

 Biography

 Wu Jingyu started training in taekwondo aged 13.
 Her signature moves are axe kicks.
 As of 2012 she was a student at the Tianjin University of Technology and Suzhou University of Science and Technology.
 Her hobbies are music, movies and drawing sayings on porcelain.
 Her hometown in Jiangxi Province is known as "China's porcelain capital", and her uncle is a porcelain maker.
 She played a young taekwondo fan who dreams of becoming a champion in a Chinese movie on Taekwondo.

+Career

+In 2006, Wu Jingyu participated in China's first International Open in the 47kg category and defeated Wang Ying, the world championship champion who was 15 centimeters taller than herself, to win the championship; in October, she won the 51kg category of the National Championship; on December 8, in Doha In the Asian Games women's 47kg taekwondo final, she defeated Chinese Taipei star Yang Shujun 2:1, achieving her first international championship and winning the first Asian Games gold medal in history for the Chinese taekwondo team.

+In 2007, in the 47kg final of the National World Championships, Wu Jingyu defeated the Thai star Yao Wapa with an absolute advantage of 5:0 and won the gold medal; in the same year, he won the 47kg championship at the Beijing World Championships.

+In 2008, she participated in the Good Luck Beijing International Invitational Tournament and won the championship in the 49kg category; she won the championship in the 51kg category at the National Taekwondo Championships.
+On April 25, she lost 3-4 to a Chinese Taipei player in the women's 51kg category at the Asian Taekwondo Championships.
+Yang Shujun unfortunately won the runner-up.